 The subcarrier indices for Ng=4 and Ng=16 are provided in Table 9-91e—Subcarrier indices for compressed beamforming feedback matrix.
 The subcarrier indices for a channel width of 160 MHz and Ng=8 are provided in Table D – Subcarrier indices for Sensing CSI field, for Channel Width of 160 MHz and Ng=8.

-Note: The size of the Sensing Measurement Report field if the Sensing Measurement Report Type field is 0, in octets, is given by Equation E,
+Note: The size of the Sensing Measurement Report information if the Sensing Measurement Report Type field is 0, in octets, is given by Equation E,

 CSI Size= 1.5×NTX×NRX+ NTX×NRX×Nb×Nsc4 (E)

-Note: The size of the Sensing Measurement Report field if the Sensing Measurement Report Type field is 0, increases with the number of transmit antennas, the number of receive antennas, the bandwidth, the smaller subcarrier grouping size, and the larger number of quantization bits for each real and imaginary component of CSI.
+Note: The size of the Sensing Measurement Report information if the Sensing Measurement Report Type field is 0, increases with the number of transmit antennas, the number of receive antennas, the bandwidth, the smaller subcarrier grouping size, and the larger number of quantization bits for each real and imaginary component of CSI.
 The smallest Sensing Measurement Report field if the Sensing Measurement Report Type field is 0 is 42 octets, and the largest Sensing Measurement Report field if the Sensing Measurement Report Type field is 0 is 40416 octets.

-Table 9-401u: Sensing Measurement Report field if the Sensing Measurement Report Type field is 0
+Table 9-401u: Sensing Measurement Report information if the Sensing Measurement Report Type field is 0